 - “Holy crow,” said the doorman, brushing himself off.
 “That was just like the movie.”

 |present participle:||BRUSHING OFF|

 |past participle:||BRUSHED OFF|

 Note: Many phrasal verbs have more than one meaning.
-Definition 2 above applies to the online course below.
+Not all the definitions are shown here.